Students benefit from our decades of experience, small class sizes and individualized attention.

 6:00 - 7:00 pm - Form Class for Beginning Students

-*Please wear comfortable, loose fitting clothing.
+*For in-studio classes please wear a face covering over your nose and mouth, and comfortable, loose fitting clothing.
 Socks are good to start with but if you require more foot support please bring clean, flat soled shoes to change from your street shoes.

 For further information call (585) 256-0295; All classes are held at: